 Like SiteExplorer, UptimeBot is exceedingly slow when it comes to robots.txt.
 But if you keep denying them for a month or two they will eventually get the message and stop requesting pages.
 At that point you may choose to whitelist them.
 Most of the time they just do a HEAD / (“Does the root page exist?
 OK, we’re good”) which is hardly a server-intensive request.

-Most of these first showed themselves in the latter part of 2015 when I started putting ebooks into a curated directory that includes both an RSS feed and a “New Listings” page.
-These robots tend to be truthful about where they learned about the page they’re requesting, even if they didn’t literally click on a link to get there, the way a human would.
+Most of these first showed themselves in the latter part of 2015 when I started submitting to the surpassingly useful Online Books Page.
+This is a curated directory (meaning that everything on it is reviewed by a human) which includes both an RSS feed and a “New Listings” page.
+Ebook-seeking robots tend to be truthful about where they learned about the page they’re requesting, even if they didn’t literally click on a link to get there, the way a human would.

 Mozilla/5.0 (Macintosh; Intel Mac OS X 10.11; rv:49.0) Gecko/20100101 Firefox/49.0 (FlipboardProxy/1.2; +http://flipboard.com/browserproxy)